-Sovereign immunity is not applicable to arbitration and there need not be specific statutory authority for the state to be subject to the arbitration provisions of ch.
-788. State v.
+Sovereign immunity is not applicable to arbitration, and there need not be specific statutory authority for the state to be subject to the arbitration provisions of this chapter.
+State v.
 P.G.
-Miron Construction Co.
-181 Wis.
+Miron Construction Co., 181 Wis.
 2d 1045, 512 N.W.2d 499 (1994).

 Preclusion doctrines preventing rehearing of identical claims are applicable to a limited extent in arbitration cases.
 Dane County v.
-Dane County Union Local 65, 210 2d 267, 565 N.W.2d 540 (Ct.
-App.1997), 96-0359
+Dane County Union Local 65, 210 Wis.
+2d 267, 565 N.W.2d 540 (Ct.
+App.
+1997), 96-0359.
+Whether the parties agreed to submit an issue to arbitration is a question of law for

 Whether the parties agreed to submit an issue to arbitration is a question of law for the courts to decide.
 Kimberly Area School District v.
 Zdanovec, 222 Wis.
 2d 27, 586 N.W.2d 41 (Ct.
 App.
 1998), 98-0783.
+The trial court erred in ruling that the unavailability of the arbitrator named in an

 The trial court erred in ruling that the unavailability of the arbitrator named in an agreement resulted in a dissolution of the agreement's arbitration provision.
 When the primary purpose of the dispute resolution provision in the agreement is to arbitrate disputes that arise between the parties, the unavailability of the named arbitrator does not nullify an arbitration provision.
 Madison Teachers, Inc. v.
-Wisconsin Education Association Council, 2005 WI App 180, 285 Wis.
+Wisconsin Education Ass' n Council, 2005 WI App 180, 285 Wis.
 2d 737, 703 N.W.2d 711, 04-1053.
-Commercial arbitration agreements: let the signers beware.
-61 MLR 466.